c2FmZQ/c2FmZQ/README.md

   cloud/remote server, but remote content will be streamed for reading if a local copy doesn't exist.

-Bulk copy in and out of the fuse filesystem should work as expected with:

-* cp, cp -r, mv
-* tar
-* rsync, with --no-times

 ```bash
 mkdir -p 0700 /dev/shm/$USER
 echo -n "<INSERT DATABASE PASSPHRASE HERE>" > /dev/shm/$USER/.c2fmzq-passphrase